Contents

 - If you’re interested in taking part, we encourage you to join our information webinar which will include an open question and answer session.
 After the session, we’ll add a summary of questions asked and answers given to this blog post.

-- Complete our short online application form: tinyurl.com/enablar-apply.
+- Complete our short online application via Google Forms: tinyurl.com/enablar-apply.
+There’s also a plain text version of the form available, which you can complete and email to our Publishing Manager directly if you prefer.
 It provides space for you to tell us about yourself, your interest in the programme, and what you hope to achieve by participating.

 - Applications close: 30 November 2025